THREE DAYS AT WILPENA POUND RESORT

 Flinders Ranges FAQ

 Do You Need A 4WD For Flinders Ranges?

 The short answer is no; you don’t need one.
 We did this entire quick visit in a conventional SUV; however, the freedom that a four-wheel drive offers opens up many more experiences.
 A compromise is to book a four-wheel drive tour once you arrive.

 What Is The Best Time To Visit Flinders Ranges?

 While the resort facilities are a little dated, the staff and the location are excellent.
-The park offers unique experiences, fantastic hiking and a range of 4wd tours if one of the earth’s oldest landscapes.
+The park offers unique experiences, fantastic hiking, and, a range of 4wd tours of one of the earth’s oldest landscapes.
 For us, it was every bit as impressive as the time we spent at Uluru, and we highly recommend you put this great Aussie road trip on your bucket list.